 A recent revolution: vegan vitamin D3

-We should straightaway clarify that this vegan D3 has exactly the same chemical structure and efficacy as animal-source vitamin D3 (6).
+We should straightaway clarify that this vegan D3 has exactly the same chemical structure and efficacy as animal-sourced vitamin D3 (6).

 What benefits are offered by the supplement Vegan D3?

-Vitamin D, or calciferol, is a hormone with multiple benefits for health.
-The supplement Vegan D3 thus helps to:
+Vitamin D, or calciferol, is a hormone with multiple benefits for our health.
+The supplement Vegan D3 thus helps:

 Despite the crucial importance of this vitamin, deficiency in vitamin D is surprisingly common.
-Indeed, it’s currently one of the most widespread and concerning deficiencies in the population.
+Indeed, it is currently one of the most widespread and concerning deficiencies in the population.

-And that’s without taking into account the adverse effect of advancing age on vitamin D levels.
-In Europe, studies have shown that as many as 80% of older people have sub-optimal levels of vitamin D (21-22).
+And that is without taking into account the adverse effect of advancing age on vitamin D levels.
+In Europe, studies have shown that as many as 80% of older people have suboptimal levels of vitamin D (21-22).

 Why is vitamin D deficiency so widespread?

-As you know, the body produces vitamin D when the skin is exposed to the sun, which is why it’s sometimes referred to as the 'sunshine vitamin’.
+As you know, the body produces vitamin D when the skin is exposed to the sun, which is why it is sometimes referred to as the 'sunshine vitamin.'
 The problem is that for the majority of us, sunshine does not provide enough.

-To start with, the benefit we get from the sun in winter, or when it’s cloudy, is negligible.
-But even in summer, our modern way of life means we tend to spend more time indoors (working in an office or workshop, doing domestic chores, certain routines...) and we don’t synthesise as much vitamin D as our bodies need (24-25).
+To start with, the benefit we get from the sun in winter or when it is cloudy is negligible.
+But even during summer, our modern way of life means we tend to spend more time indoors (working in an office or workshop, doing domestic chores, certain routines...) and we do not synthesize as much vitamin D as our bodies need (24-25).